oracle-livelabs/pts/ai-vector-search-fundamentals/6-apex_demo/apex_demo.md

 In the previous Labs, we loaded a vector embedding model in the database, looked at how vectors are created, ran exact similarity searches, and then created a vector index and ran approximate similarity searches.
 We also looked at how running similarity searches on images was really the same as on text.
 This is one of the great features of AI Vector Search.
 You can search all sorts of data easily.
 Now we are going to show you an APEX demo that uses the same dataset and queries that we were using in our SQL Developer Web labs to show how one might use AI Vector Search to write actual applications.

 This demo will allow you to search for US National Parks based on some attribute like picnic tables, if for example, you wanted to find a park to have a family picnic.
 Perhaps you're more adventurous and would like to find parks that you could go rock climbing in on your next vacation.
-We have also designed the application so you can supply any search term you want.
+We have also designed the application so you can supply any search term or image that you want.

 ### Objectives